carolinaamg/dnds_archaea/README.md

 Input example files (genomes) can be found in the following Zenodo repository: https://zenodo.org/records/10854407

-Once downloaded, your .tar.gz can be unzipped as follows:
+Once downloaded, your .tar.gz files can be unzipped as follows:

 ``
 tar -xzvf Methanosarcina_genus_genomes.tar.gz